 Shop Brown Girl Magazine’s first-ever apparel line — Ladki Power — conceptualized by @browngirlmag, designed by @bybadal and produced by @rootsgearclothing.
 Tees, crop tops, hoodies, onesies and more are available for purchase via Rootsgear.com in various sizes and colors.
 Tag us in your #ladkipower gear on social media.

 Led by the belief that nothing compares to a strong offline network, Brown Girl Magazine continues to host and promote a variety of live experiences and activations across North America.
-From our first-ever pop-up experience POPx to the Period Party, MeToo panel discussions, book readings, speaker-led discussions, happy hours and network events, we are dedicated to engaging and cultivating safe spaces and community building beyond the internet.
+From our first-ever pop-up experience at POPx to the Period Party, #MeToo panel discussions, Holi at the Wing, All Brown Everything musical showcaes, book readings, speaker-led discussions, happy hours and network events, we are dedicated to engaging and cultivating safe spaces and community building beyond the internet.

 Become a Slashie Supporter